-- Type of business (corporation, partnership, or sole proprietorship). - Key names, including title and position. - Name of main point of contact; said point of contact will be the only recipient of all information related to this RFP and will function as the equivalent to the Department's Contract Coordinator. - Complete mailing addresses. - Telephone and fax numbers (including office and cell numbers as appropriate). - E-mail addresses, and any other information needed by City staff to contact proposers.
+- Name of main point of contact; said point of contact will be the only recipient of all information related to this RFP and will function as the equivalent to the Department's Contract Coordinator. - Complete mailing addresses. - Telephone and fax numbers (including office and cell numbers as appropriate). - Email addresses, and any other information needed by City staff to contact proposers. - A statement that the proposing entity confirms its acknowledgement and acceptance of the terms and conditions set forth herein, without exceptions.